TheNounProject/CollectionView/Guides/Results Controller.md

 Collection views are a data driven UI element.
 Managing data is hard enough, making sure changes to that data are relfected in your app can add a lot of complexity quickly; Especially with highly dynamic data.

 `Resultscontroller` is designed to bridge the gap between data and a collection view.
-While it's inspiration, NSFetchedResultsController only works with CoreData and it's NSManagedObject, this implementation uses native Swift KeyPaths and a generic SortDescriptor type making usable any object type.
+While its inspiration, NSFetchedResultsController only works with CoreData and its NSManagedObject, this implementation uses native Swift KeyPaths and a generic SortDescriptor type making usable any object type.

 ---